Barbog/deja-website/pages/en/faq'ing-read-me.md

-<span style="color:#77011e;"><u>"How do I gain access to enter DeJā?"</u></span>
+<span style="color:#77011e;"><u>"How do I gain access to **Enter DeJā**?"</u></span>

-DeJā is an interactive and participatory event focused on growing our local an international community of burners.
-To help assure that those in attendance of are of like minds and undersand where they are going,  we ask that everyone interested in participating:
+DeJā is an interactive and participatory event focused on growing our local and international community.
+To help assure that those in attendance of are of like minds as well as they undersand where they are going,  we ask that everyone interested in participating:
-- First, create an account on this site if you haven't done so already.
+- First, create an account on this site.
+If you haven't done so already.
 Start by going to the log in button on the top left of this site and follow the link.
 - Second, check your email for the password.
 You will be able to change it after you have logged in.
-- Third, log in and read sections:
+- Third, log in and read ALL of the following sections:
-  - Burn Etiquette and,
+  - Burn Etiquette
-  - Survival Guide and,
+  - Survival Guide, and
   - Answer the questions at the end of each section.
-- Fourth, fill out the Enter DeJā form, which will only become available after reading both sections and answering the questions.
+- Fourth, fill out the Enter DeJā form, **which will only become available after** reading both sections and answering the questions.
 - Fifth, get involved, create a project, a workshop, volunteer, donate, check the slack channel which you will be invited to join and paricipate in the conversations that interest you.